PaddlePaddle/VisualDL/docs/README.md

 </p>

 ### Text
-Visualizes the text output of NLP models within any stage, aiding developers to compare the changes of outputs so as to deeply understand the training process and simply evaluate the performance of the model.
+**Text** visualizes the text output of NLP models within any stage, aiding developers to compare the changes of outputs so as to deeply understand the training process and simply evaluate the performance of the model.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/28444161/106248340-cdd09400-624b-11eb-8ea9-5a07a239c365.png" width="85%"/>